Macmillan Coffee Morning - CANCELLED

-Chiddingstone Castle is an historic house, accredited museum and an award-winning venue.
-The Castle is set in 35 acres of Kentish countryside and is home to one man’s extraordinary collection.
+Chiddingstone Castle is an historic house set in 35 acres of Kentish countryside and is home to a fascinating collection of Japanese, Egyptian, Buddhist and Jacobite art and artefacts.

 What people say